NunaInc/sql_tools/README.md

 ## Requirements:

-The project needs [Bazel](https://bazel.build/) for building, and requires Python 3.7 or higher.
+The project needs [Bazel](https://bazel.build/) for building, and requires Python 3.7 or higher, dependent on the `requirements.txt` packages (e.g. `numpy` may not work w/ 3.10).
 The preferred way is to use [bazelisk](https://github.com/bazelbuild/bazelisk) launcher for Bazel.